dimatkachuk/working_style_artifact/README.md

 To run the application you need to:
 1. Git clone it from this repo to your local machine.
-  To do it, you need to enter terminal on your machine, go to folder where you want to have this project, and write 'git clone https://github.com/dimatkachuk/working_style_artifact.git'
+  To do it, you need to enter terminal on your machine, go to folder where you want to have this project, and write `git clone https://github.com/dimatkachuk/working_style_artifact.git`

 2. Start server
 Server part can be launched using app.py file.
 Next steps is two different ways to run it.
 I recommend first one, as it is more easy.

 2a.
 If you use some IDE (PyCharm, etc) you can open project with it and just run python script app.py.
     But project will not start if you don't have Flusk, you should do 'pip3 install Flask' first.
 It can be done via terminal on your machine.
 Just run this command.